Ducks: Two Years in the Oil Sands: Reception and themes

-Though the book is entirely from Beaton's perspective, there is significant subtext throughout, and many moments in the story reflect larger movements in Canada around the environment, politics, culture, and economics surrounding the oil sands.
+Many moments in the story reflect larger movements in Canada around the environment, politics, culture, and economics surrounding the oil sands.
 Beaton is a migrant worker; growing up in an economically depressed part of Canada, she understood that she would have to leave home to make money and repay her student debt.
 She and many other workers are forced to take on difficult and undesirable jobs, and there are undertones of class resentment towards those who chastise oil sands workers while their economic standing shields them from making such a difficult compromise.
 Most of the other workers are men, outnumbering women 50-to-1.
 Beaton is subjected to frequent sexual harassment, but because of her need to pay off her debt, she does not report others and continues to work.

 Writing for The Guardian, Rachel Cooke wrote that Ducks "may be the best book I have ever read about sexual harassment" and called it "abidingly humane".
 Despite being often gawked at and facing sexist comments and escalating unwanted sexual attention, Beaton maintains sympathy for many of the men who work with her who suffer from the loneliness, physical exhaustion and illness, and homesickness that come with their itinerant work.
 The harassment is persistent to the point that men try to enter her room, and it is a severe drain on her physical and mental state.
 When a journalist asks her about it, she becomes protective of the men, believing they have been broken by the environment and culture in which they have been immersed.
 The book portrays a dangerous type of masculinity that appears in the context of men who are bored, isolated, in a liminal space, provided with plentiful alcohol and cocaine, and in a physically and environmentally destructive industry; Beaton wonders if, given the same circumstances, the men in her own life would turn the same, and if anyone could emerge from the oil sands unchanged.

 The environment is a consistent theme in the memoir.
 Etelka Lehoczky of NPR draws a parallel in the story between the harassment Beaton faces and the industrial degradation of the land.
 She cites a conversation with a taxi driver who takes Beaton to a site with many temporary workers and states, "You be careful, young girl.
 You live here, they don't.
 Do you know how people treat a place where they don't live?"
 Though Beaton considers the oil sands a temporary place to live, she realizes that the industry is displacing people of the nearby First Nations and destroying their land and drinking water.
 She grapples with the morality of working there knowing the damage it has wrought, but ultimately needs to repay her debts.

-The book was selected for the 2023 edition of Canada Reads, where it will be championed by Mattea Roach.
+The book won the 2023 edition of Canada Reads, where it was championed by Mattea Roach.